bacnguyencong/k-KISSME/README.md

 This has been tested using MATLAB 2010A and later on Windows and Linux (Mac should be fine).

 ### Installation
-Download the folder "CMML" into the directory of your choice.
+Download the folder "k-KISSME" into the directory of your choice.
 Then within MATLAB go to file >> Set path... and add the directory containing "k-KISSME" to the list (if it isn't already).
 That's it.

 ### Usage